CarlSandstrom/Voxel2Tet/readme.md

 -output _filename_  	| Here, _filename_ is the base filename for the output file without any extension.
 The extension is determined by the export flags (-export_XXXXX_).
--exportvtksurface  | Export the final surface in VTK format -exportvtkvolume  	| Export the final volume in VTK format -exportoff        	| Export the final surface in .OFF format -exportoofem      	| Export final volume as input file for OOFEM -exportabaqus     	| Export final volume as input file for Abaqus
+-exportvtksurface  | Export the final surface in VTK format -exportvtkvolume  	| Export the final volume in VTK format -exportstlphases    | Export phase boundaries into separate files in STL format -exportoff        	| Export the final surface in .OFF format -exportoofem      	| Export final volume as input file for OOFEM -exportabaqus     	| Export final volume as input file for Abaqus